-Recently an analysis of several studies showed that zinc lozenges or syrup reduced the length of a cold by one day.
-It also showed that taking zinc regularly might reduce the number of colds each year, the number of missed school days and the amount of antibiotics required in otherwise healthy children.
+Recently an analysis of several studies showed that zinc lozenges or syrup reduced the length of a cold by one day, especially when taken within 24 hours of the first signs and symptoms of a cold.

 But the recent analysis stopped short of recommending zinc.
 None of the studies analyzed had enough participants to meet a high standard of proof.
 Also, the studies used different zinc dosages and preparations (lozenges or syrup) for different lengths of time.
 As a result, it's not clear what the effective dose and treatment schedule would be.

 Zinc — especially in lozenge form — also has side effects, including nausea or a bad taste in the mouth.
 Many people who used zinc nasal sprays suffered a permanent loss of smell.
 For this reason, Mayo Clinic doctors caution against using such sprays.